-I caught a flight to Marrakesh, Morocco this afternoon.
-The flight was operated by the discount airline Ryanair.
-It was my first time taking them and even though they offer dirt cheap fares, I had heard many horror stories about them and how they ding you for extra fees for overweight or oversized luggage or boarding passes printed incorrectly or any number of things.
+I caught a cheap Ryanair flight to Marrakesh, Morocco this afternoon.
+It was my first time taking the discount airline and I was wary as, even though they offer dirt cheap fares, I had heard many horror stories about how they ding you for extra fees for things like overweight or oversized luggage, boarding passes printed incorrectly, or any number of things.

-Thankfully I dodged all those things and was soon boarding the flight.
+Thankfully, I dodged all those things and was soon boarding the flight.
 What stood out the most was how they just hawk things throughout the flight: food, drinks, perfume/cologne, phone cards, scratch and win tickets.
-Yes, they sold scratch and win tickets on the flight.
-Actually announced it on the PA and held them up and waved them around.
+Yes, they sold scratch and win tickets on the flight – they actually announced it over the PA and held them up and waved them around.
 Ah, the world of discount airlines.

 Once in Morocco I followed the somewhat intricate instructions of how to get to the hostel:

 • Take the #19 bus from the airport to Place D’jeema el Fna in the centre of the souqs.